Is Your Bowel Function Normal?

 - Try Probiotics.
 Natural yoghurt and naturally fermented foods (such as sauerkraut, tempeh etc) help to restore the beneficial bacteria of the intestines.
 Your naturopath may recommend a specific probiotic powder or capsule with good gut bacteria such as Lactobacillus acidophilus and other specific organisms to help restore balance in the intestines and speed the reduction of symptoms.
 Some people with IBS feel their symptoms are worse if they take probiotics.
 If this happens to you, please make an appointment.

-Identify your Food Allergies
+Identify your Food Triggers

-What other Natural Therapies can help IBS?
+What Else Can help IBS?

 In addition to following the dietary advice of your practitioner, certain herbs that are effective in soothing inflammation and pain in the gastrointestinal tract may be prescribed.
 It is also important to stimulate the digestive juices of the stomach, liver and gallbladder to support optimal digestion.